Alexandra, South Africa

 Alexandra, informally abbreviated to Alex, is a township in the Gauteng province of South Africa.
 It forms part of the City of Johannesburg Metropolitan Municipality and is located next to the wealthy suburb of Sandton.
-It is commonly known as "Gomora" among local residents.
 Alexandra is bounded by Wynberg on the west, Marlboro and Kelvin on the north, Kew, Lombardy West and Lombardy East on the south.
 Alexandra is one of the poorest urban areas in the country.
 Alexandra is situated on the banks of the Jukskei River.
 In addition to its original, reasonably well-built houses, it also has a large number (estimated at more than 20,000) of informal dwellings or "shacks" called imikhukhu.

 History

 Early history

 Alexandra was established in 1912, on land originally owned by a farmer, a Mr H.B.
 Papenfus, who tried to establish a white residential township there, naming it after his wife, Alexandra.
 However, because it was (at the time) a considerable distance from the centre of Johannesburg, this was not a great success.
 Consequently, in 1912, Alexandra was proclaimed as a so-called "native township".
 Because the township was proclaimed before the South African 1913 Land Act, it was one of the few urban areas in the country where black people could own land under a freehold title.

 By 1916, the population of Alexandra had grown to 30,000 people.
 The Alexandra Health Committee was established to manage the township.
 However, the Committee was not allowed to collect local taxes, nor was the Johannesburg City Council willing to take responsibility for an area that it claimed fell outside its jurisdiction, leading to a lack of resources and proper management.
 When the National Party came into power in 1948 and started to implement its policy of apartheid, Alexandra was put under the direct control of the then Department of Native Affairs.